- Purchase the complete Expat Arrivals Russia Guide (PDF)

 + PRO: Attractive salaries

-Most expats take up senior management positions, so they benefit from high salaries.
+Most expats take up senior management positions in Russia, so they benefit from high salaries.
 Salary packages sometimes come with accommodation, insurance, a car or driver, and a schooling allowance.
-This means that despite the high cost of living, expat life in Russia can definitely be affordable.
+This means that many expats will be saved from having to cover the high costs of some of these things.

 Lifestyle and culture in Russia